BlueAndGold - Notre Dame Football Releases Latest COVID-19 Test Results

 Notre Dame Football Releases Latest COVID-19 Test Results

-Notre Dame football has dodged any potential adverse affects from the Nov.
-7 postgame field storming.
+Notre Dame's open week was uneventful in a good way regarding COVID-19.

-The team had one positive test out of 232 administered from Nov.
-10 through Sunday, it announced Tuesday morning.
-That player is in isolation and did not travel to Saturday's 45-31 win over Boston College.
-There were no close contacts identified through contact tracing.
+The team's 191 tests from Nov.
+17 through Sunday produced zero positives, per an announcement Monday morning.
+All told, there is one player in isolation from a prior positive test and no one in quarantine due to being identified as a close contact.

-As of Nov.
-16, there is one player in isolation and two others in quarantine who were previously identified as a close contact.
+Notre Dame did not play last weekend and is up next at North Carolina on Friday (3:30 p.m.
+ET, ABC).
+The players had Friday through Sunday off.

-Notre Dame has 195 active cases on campus as of Nov.
-16 and reported 17 positive test results Monday.
-The fall semester ends Friday.
+The fall semester ended Nov.
+20 with the conclusion of exams, and the general student body will not return to campus until the Feb.
+3 start to the spring term.
+Football players will be among the few segments of students on campus for the next month.

 ----